mhallerud/multiplex_wormhole/docs/1_BatchPrimerDesign.md

 # Batch Primer Design with `primer3_batch_design`

 ## Purpose
-Primers are designed for each template sequence using primer3, including calculating secondary structures using Illumina i5 and i7 adapters as overhangs.
+Primers are designed for each template sequence using primer3, including predicting secondary structure formation for adapter-ligated primers.

 ## Usage
 For primer3_batch_design to run, **primer3.sh** must be found in the same folder and settings files for Primer3 must be in the multiplex_wormhole/settings folder under **Primer3_Base_NoSecondaryFilters.txt** and **Primer3_Broad_NoSecondaryFilters.txt**.